fredianriko/Nexjs13-basic-crud/README.md

+# Intro

+This project is following tutorial for Next.js Indonesian version, Thanks to this [Creator](https://www.youtube.com/watch?v=A4XsMMiNb40&ab_channel=CoderMedia)

 <!-- Installation -->

 1. Go to the `first` directory from terminal, and run `npm install` to install all the dependencies